nmaxcom/SweepNumbers.js/README.md

 # SweepNumbers.js (Beta, active development)
 A micro library to change the number values in the DOM by sweeping them left or right.
 Or clicking on the number!
 It has various nifty options.

+Notice: I'm converting it to a react component; basically starting from scratch...

 ### Development
 Everything is set to go to develop on SweepNumbers.js without pain: